 For those that prefer frosting to meringue topping pipe vanilla frosting in the shape of mini meringue peaks for the same great look and effect but a different taste.

-Try my other cupcake recipes like these delicious Dark Chocolate Cupcakes with Almond Hershey Buttercream frosting.
+Try my other cupcake recipes like these delicious Dark Chocolate Cupcakes with Almond Hershey Buttercream frosting, pumpkin cupcakes with a cream cheese frosting and a salted caramel drizzle or my vegan, nut free cupcakes.